Julie Christensen

 Julie Christensen (born January 21, 1956) is an American singer and songwriter.
 Noted for its versatility, Christensen's music has been praised by critics.
-As a solo artist, Christensen has released five albums, and in January 2016 released the Franklin, Tennessee-recorded full-length The Cardinal with her Nashville, Tennessee band, Stone Cupid.
-Christensen had lived in Nashville since 2013, and her band included some of the city's most well-known musicians.
+As a solo artist, Christensen has released nine albums as of 2023.

-Christensen, a founding member of the Divine Horsemen, has toured extensively with Leonard Cohen.
-She has performed with artists including Todd Rundgren, Iggy Pop, Public Image Limited, Van Dyke Parks, John Doe, Exene Cervenka, and k.d. lang.
+Christensen, a founding member of the Divine Horsemen, toured extensively with Leonard Cohen.
+She has performed or recorded with artists including Todd Rundgren, Iggy Pop, Public Image Ltd, Van Dyke Parks, John Doe, Exene Cervenka, and k.d. lang.